ctkelley/NotebookSIAMFANL/README.md

 The references I use for pseudo-transient continuation and Anderson acceleration are

-(CTK98) C. T. Kelley and D. E. Keyes, ***Convergence Analysis of Pseudo-Transient Continuation***, SIAM Journal on Numerical Analysis 35 (1998), pp 508-523.
+(CTK98) C. T. Kelley and D. E. Keyes, ***Convergence Analysis of Pseudo-Transient Continuation***, SIAM Journal on Numerical Analysis 35 (1998), pp 508-523. https://doi.org/10.1137/S0036142996304796

-(CTK15) A. Toth and C. T. Kelley, ***Convergence Analysis for Anderson Acceleration***, SIAM Journal on Numerical Analysis 53, (2015), pp 805-819. doi 10.1137/130919398
+(CTK15) A. Toth and C. T. Kelley, ***Convergence Analysis for Anderson Acceleration***, SIAM Journal on Numerical Analysis 53, (2015), pp 805-819. https://doi.org/10.1137/130919398

 These references have extensive bibliographies as does the print book.
-The notebook has a smaller bibliography because a lengthy list of citations looks ugly in a notebook.
+The notebook has a smaller bibliography because a lengthy list of citations is hard to parse and looks ugly in a notebook.

 ## The examples